- by lifesdoorsmediation

 Divorce law shouldn’t be about changing the people into what some legal authority wants them to be, because this court involvement in families ends when children are 18.
 So why should a parent change their life, and who they are for 1-18 years in the system, when their life will hopefully be 100 years long or so, and they have to be who they are.
 People have to be who they are, and be accepted for who they are and not criticized all the time.
 And then they can soar!
 But keeping these families in court is like tying an anchor to them.
 It’s a heavy weight that they always carry, and they cannot fly.
 They cannot be free.
 The court should be about laws, but families are about love.
 And if the court is not going to love them, then the court needs to get out of their way, and let them be the light, and the love, for their children.

-- in Abuse, Books, Child Custody, Children, Communication, confidence, Conflict, Coparenting, Coping, Court Authorities, Distrust, divorce, Divorce Coaching, Divorce Nastiness, Domestic Abuse, Domestic Violence, downward spiral, Faith, Family Court, hopelessness, judges, motivation, New Coparent Coach Features, optimism, Parent Coordinator, Parenting Consultants, Parenting Time, personal growth, positive thinking, positivity, Relationships, School Staff, self care, significant others, Single parenting, support
+- in Abuse, accusations, anger, Attitude, balance, Child Custody, Children, Communication, confidence, Conflict, Coparenting, Coping, Court Authorities, Distrust, divorce, Divorce Coaching, Divorce Nastiness, Domestic Abuse, Domestic Violence, downward spiral, Faith, Family Court, judges, lies, motivation, optimism, Parenting Time, personal growth, positive thinking, positivity, Relationships, self care, significant others, Single parenting, support

 - Leave a comment